krschroeder/base-elem-js/readme.md

     config: boolean | AddEventListenerOptions = false
 );
 ```
-Adds an event listener to the current elements.
-Namespace the events with a '.', for example `click.myClickName`.

 ### off
+Removes an event listener from the current elements.
+Pass in the same string value as the 'on' method.
+Namespace with '.', or `click.myClickName` as the function name.

 ```typescript
 off(evtName: string, config: boolean | AddEventListenerOptions = false);
 ```
-Removes an event listener from the current elements.
-Pass in the same string value as the 'on' method.
-Namespace with '.', or `click.myClickName` as the function name.

 ### trigger
+Trigger native, synthetic and namespaced navtive events.

 ```typescript
 trigger( target: HTMLElement, evtName: string, delegateEl?: string, config?: boolean | AddEventListenerOptions);
 ```
-Trigger native, synthetic and namespaced navtive events.

 ### merge
 The `merge` function is a utility for combining multiple objects into a single target object.
 It supports options for deep merging, excluding null or falsy values.